bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-10-calling-class-methods.rst

          public static void main(String[] args)
          {
              System.out.println("5 squared is " + square(5));
-             // TO DO: Call the square method to prints out the square of 6
+             // TO DO: Call the square method to print out the square of 6

          }
     }